 Federal Aviation Administration, DOT.

-This amendment adopts a new airworthiness directive (AD), applicable to all Boeing Model 767-200 series airplanes modified by supplemental type certificate SA4998NM, that requires modification of the in-flight entertainment (IFE) system to connect it to a different power source.
+This document proposes the adoption of a new airworthiness directive (AD) that is applicable to all Boeing Model 767-200 series airplanes modified by supplemental type certificate SA5134NM.
+This proposal would require modification of the in-flight entertainment (IFE) system.
 This action is necessary to prevent the inability of the flight crew to remove power from the IFE system when necessary.
 Inability to remove power from the IFE system during a non-normal or emergency situation could result in inability to control smoke or fumes in the airplane flight deck or cabin.
 This action is intended to address the identified unsafe condition.

 FOR FURTHER INFORMATION CONTACT: